loncho95/Crowdfunding_ETL/README.md

 - César Augusto Cruz Reyes [@Csarcruz](https://www.github.com/Csarcruz)
 - Jorge Alonso Lozano Tena [@daniel-r-murillo-antuna](https://www.github.com/daniel-r-murillo-antuna)

-# Repository contents:
+# Repository description:

+The project included the extraction of data from two raw Excel files, which contained data from Crowdfunding pledges that resulted in different outcomes and belonged to different categories and subcategories.
+Then, we transformed the data to make them useful and exported four CSV files, which contained the Crowdfunding contacts, the campaigns information, the specific categories, and the specific subcategories to which each campaign belonged.
+Last, we created a SQL database and loaded the CSVs onto the database.

+Our repository contains the following:

 ## A _Resources_ folder:

 It has:
 - The two raw Excel files, which we used for our ETL pipeline.
-- The four CSV files that we exported and contain the transformed data.
+- The four CSV files that we exported and which contain the transformed data.

 ## The _ETL_Mini_Project_JLozano_CCruz_DMurillo_ Jupyter Notebook: